-In the event that a member of the SACC is the subject of or may otherwise be involved with a student complaint, the FAC will select a replacement from the full-time tenured and tenure-track faculty.
+If a member of the SACC is the subject of or may otherwise be involved with a student complaint, the FAC will select a replacement from the full-time tenured and tenure-track faculty.
 The Chair may also, in consultation with the FAC, augment and/or replace members of the SACC if doing so would ensure objectivity, maintain the integrity of the process, and allay any semblance of conflict of interest.